SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 Reuse functions specific to SAP Business One are defined in a separate file.

 1. Create a file with the path */srv/poetryslam/connector/connectorB1.js*.
-2. Copy the SAP Business One related functions in the file [*/srv/poetryslam/connector/connectorB1.js*](../../../tree/main-multi-tenant/srv/poetryslam/connector/connectorB1.js) into your project.
+2. Copy the SAP Business One-related functions in the file [*/srv/poetryslam/connector/connectorB1.js*](../../../tree/main-multi-tenant/srv/poetryslam/connector/connectorB1.js) into your project.
 The file contains functions to delegate OData requests to SAP Business One, to read SAP Business One purchase order data, and to assemble an OData payload to create SAP Business One purchase orders.

 > Note: This file contains sample data, which can vary depending on the system.
 Check the data set and maintain it accordingly to ensure consistency between the Partner Reference App and SAP Business One.
 The sample data is marked with a block comment *Purchase order data for SAP Business One; needs to be adopted according to SAP Business One configuration of the customer system*.